donovan-h-parks/LinkM/README.md

 <b>[This project is in active development and not currently recommended for public use.]</b>

-LinkM is a small wrapper around [BamM](http://minillinim.github.io/BamM/) for associating 16S reads with assembled contigs.
+LinkM is a wrapper around [BamM](http://minillinim.github.io/BamM/) for associating 16S reads with assembled contigs.
 Emphasis has been placed on linking 16S fragments with contigs binned into putative population genomes.
 It works as follows:

 * all pairs where one or both reads derived from a 16S sequence are identified
 * these <i>16S pairs</i> are mapped onto assembled contigs